taewithadot/RCW/README.md

 If you have any questions regarding this repository please join the Neko PMC Discord where you are welcome to ask questions: https://discord.gg/2DvxuKfMdM

 Plase find below a list of modules that make up NDMB and their purpose.
 These are listed in order of priority of importance/development.
-This project is still in early stages and as such there are no "complete" modules yet.
+This project is still in a very early stage and as such the Air & Ground Combat modules do not exist yet.

 # Persistence Module